RobertBaruch/amaranth-exercises/05_sync.md

 ## Synchronous signals are registers

 If a synchronous signal isn't assigned on an edge, it retains its value.
+Here's an example where no statement sets `x` synchronously if `load` is zero:

 ```python
 x = Signal(8)